rishujam/Android-Interview-Questions/README.md

 Q. When onDestroy will get called before onPause or onStop?</br>
 Ans -> When their is an exception in onCreate/onPause/onResume nothing gets called and when we call finish() only onDestroy is called.

+Q. To access gallery photo from our app we do not need any permission even though those photos are in external storage.
+Why?</br>

 Q. How room works internally

 Q. What are interceptors